AMENDED AND RESTATED BY-LAWS

 Article 1: Name, Office, Purpose, Goals, Inurement and Fiscal Year

 1.1 Name: The name of the Corporation is The 28th Massachusetts Volunteer Infantry, Company B, Inc. ("The 28th Mass").

-1.2 Office: The principle office of The 28th Mass shall be determined by the Board of Directors and is presently located in the Commonwealth of Virginia.
+1.2 Office: The principal office of The 28th Mass shall be determined by the Board of Directors and is presently located in the Commonwealth of Virginia.